Woops, the above has VCC and GND both connected to ground - Instead, connect VCC to the red power rail!

 - Connect the MISO pin to the SPI MISO pin on your Arduino.
 We'll be using Digital #12 which is also the hardware SPI pin on an Uno.

 - Connect the MOSI pin to the SPI MOSI pin on your Arduino.
 We'll be using Digital #11 which is also the hardware SPI pin on an Uno.

 - Connect the CS pin to the SPI CS pin on your Arduino.
 We'll be using Digital #10 but any pin can be used later

-To begin reading and writing data, you will need to download Adafruit_FRAM_SPI from our github repository.
-You can do that by visiting the github repo and manually downloading or, easier, just click this button to download the zip
+To begin reading and writing data, you will need to download Adafruit_FRAM_SPI from the Arduino Library Manager.

 Place the Adafruit_FRAM_SPI library folder your arduinosketchfolder/libraries/ folder.

 You may need to create the libraries subfolder if its your first library.
 Restart the IDE.